itsdfish/RetirementPlanners.jl/docs/src/custom_example.md

 # Configuration

-We will define a configuration for both conditions.
-The first configuration corresponds to the advisor fee condition.
-The second configuration is identical except the fee is eliminated.
+We will define a baseline configuration in which the advisor fee is set to `.01`.
+This will serve as the advisor fee condition.

 ```@example custom_example
 config = (